The Euler Scheme for Fractional Stochastic Delay Differential Equations with Additive Noise: Proofs

-In this part we find two explicit representations of the error process by using differential resolvents (see Subsection \ref{subsec:Differential-resolvents}).
+In this part we find an explicit representation of the error process using differential resolvents (see Subsection \ref{subsec:Differential-resolvents}).
 Assume that $b$ is of class $C^{2}$ with $b^{\prime}\in C_{b}^{1}$.
 By the Mean-Value Theorem, the process $U^{n}$ satisfies the semi-linear delay equation

 where

 and

 Since $\psi^{n}$ is measurable and bounded, the differential resolvent of